 Open source is a competitive weapon, not an act of charity.
 DeepSeek's open-source strategy mirrors the "commoditize your complement" playbook that Microsoft used against Netscape and Google used against Apple with Android.
 By releasing frontier models for free, DeepSeek erodes Western pricing power, builds a global developer community, and creates switching costs that no marketing budget can buy.
 Every product built on DeepSeek is a product not built on OpenAI.

-Export controls accelerate domestic innovation.
+Export controls can accelerate domestic adaptation.
 The US chip restrictions were designed to slow Chinese AI development.
-Instead, they forced Chinese labs to develop more efficient architectures and to accelerate domestic chip deployment.
-DeepSeek V4 running on Huawei Ascend chips is not just a technical achievement — it is proof that computational containment, at least in its current form, may be counterproductive.
-The constraint DeepSeek faced produced the innovation that gave it an advantage.
+They also forced Chinese labs to develop more efficient architectures and to accelerate domestic chip deployment.
+DeepSeek V4 running on Huawei Ascend chips is a technical and procurement signal; it is not final proof that computational containment is impossible.

 But the gap is narrowing faster than most analysts predicted.
 And DeepSeek is the primary reason why.